techknowledgist/techknowledgist/ontology/annotation/cn/maturity/00-readme.txt

 in ontology/indexer/get_terms() from commit gb1af98d (v0.4-65-gb1af98d).
 It has
 37 elements.

+The list was updated a bit later to include maturity scores, using git commit f06661e (v0.4-70-gf06661e).

 The file terms-selected.txt is based on terms-candidates.txt, but with obvious non-technologies filtered out.
 The file has 28 elements.
 The files named terms-selected-sili-1.txt and terms-selected-sili-2.txt were the files given to